The most recent Abraham Garner (that I know of) - my Great Uncle. A man with many addresses, careers, and maybe mysteries.

 but three weeks from Poland and eastern Europe, where they had been laid.
 But they were cheaper!

-I have delved more deeply into the life of the Starkies and will post that separately - suffice to say she had an interesting life, from a barmaid to someone who inherited £2.5 million and died leaving £3.5 million - to her sisters, sadly not my great uncle.
+I have delved more deeply into the life of the Starkies and will post that separately - suffice to say Jane Starkie from Somerset, had an interesting life, from being a barmaid to someone who inherited chemist shops in The Strand and Travalgar Square worth £2.5 million and died only a few years later, having increased the busineses worth to £3.5 million, despite a few prosecutions - the money went to her sisters, sadly not my great uncle.

 No comments: